 PROPOSAL Expansion of Crossroads Detention Center

 DCAS PROJECT ID N/A

-STATUS In progress
+STATUS Ongoing

 AGENCY Administration for Children's Services (ACS) Administration, Division of Youth and Family Justice

 AREA SERVED Citywide

 FACILITY TYPE Service

 FACILITY DOMAIN Public Safety, Emergency Services, and Administration of Justice

 PUBLIC FACING FACILITY Yes, clients or members of the public would use or have open access to this facility.

-PROPOSED LOCATION 17 Bristol Street Brooklyn, NY 11212
+PROPOSED 17 Bristol Street

+LOCATION Brooklyn, NY 11212

-SIZE SF: 64,000 Staff: 200 Clients to be served: 80 Parking spaces: n/a
+SF: 64,000 Staff: 200

+SIZE Clients to be served: 80

+Parking spaces: n/a

+00100-7/00

 SPACE USE TYPE Juvenile detention facility

 PROPOSED ACTION Expansion

 PUBLIC PURPOSE Describe program services and goals: The expansion will accommodate the boiler and air conditioner system, a new commercial kitchen, storage and food services, vocational program areas, health care services, and warehouse space.
 A tower will be constructed to create additional programmatic, educational and office space inside the existing facility.
 It is forecasted to be seven stories with cellar space for general storage.
 Describe why current space(s) is (are) inadequate: ACS needs additional space to accommodate juvenile justice mandates and staff growth with the goal of better serving the public.
-If relevant, indicate any space under your agency's jurisdiction that will be relinquished if new space is allocated: n/a Describe any alternatives considered, including reconfiguring existing space: There is no additional space in the existing facility to accommodate juvenile justice staff and services Please briefly explain how this facility will serve the geographic area indicated in the previous question: The facility will accommodate citywide juvenile justice services.
+If relevant, indicate any space under your agency's jurisdiction that will be relinquished if new space is allocated: n/a

+Describe any alternatives considered, including reconfiguring existing space: There is no additional space in the existing facility to accommodate juvenile justice staff and services.
+Please briefly explain how this facility will serve the geographic area indicated in the previous question: The facility will accommodate citywide juvenile justice services.

-DESIRED DATE OF Fall 2023
+DESIRED DATE OF OCCUPANCY Fall 2023

-OCCUPANCY SITING CRITERIA Transit access, Truck access, Passenger Vans
+SITING CRITERIA Transit access, Truck access, Passenger Vans

-LAST APPEARED FY 2023-2024
+LAST APPEARED FY 2024-2025

-FIRST PROPOSED
+FIRST PROPOSED FY 2023-2024